bimetek/cookiecutter-qt-lib/README.md

 ## Structure

-The generated template contains two subprojects: *src* for your main code, and *test* for unit tests.
+The generated template contains two subprojects: *src* for your main code, and *tests* for unit tests.
 By default all building occurs in *build* subdirectory (no created; will be generated automatically during building), and the targets (both lib and test binary) will be in *bin*.
 A `.gitignore` file should be already created at the top level of the repository, allowing you to initialise a Git repo directly without any fuss.

 ## License